-The engagement hubs include Marketing Hub, Sales Hub, Service Hub, Operations Hub, CMS Hub and Commerce Hub, as well as other tools and integrations that enable companies to attract, engage, and delight customers throughout the customer experience.
+The AI-powered engagement Hubs include Marketing, Sales, Service, Operations, Content and Commerce, as well as other tools and integrations that enable companies to attract, engage, and delight customers throughout the customer experience.
 The Smart CRM is the foundational layer that combines customer data with AI to power the entire customer platform.